miguelbemartin/gatsby-theme-developer/README.md

 ## ToDo

-- [ ] Implement the cover image in the theme
 - [ ] Add metaTitle and metaDescription additional in addition of title and description siteMeta fields
 - [ ] Add sitemap.xml
 - [ ] Author image